taisei-project/taisei/doc/ENVIRON.rst

 Logging
 ~~~~~~~

-Taisei's logging system currently has four basic levels and works by
+Taisei's logging system currently has five basic levels and works by
 dispatching messages to a few output handlers.
 Each handler has a level
 filter, which is configured by a separate environment variable.
 All of
 those variables work the same way: their value looks like an IRC mode